ATtinyTeenageRiot/TinyAudioBoot/README.md

 3. If there was a signal, the bootloader starts receiving the new program data an flashes it

+The sound volume has to be adjusted to a suitable value.
+On most PCs the AudioBootloader should work with a volume setting of 70%.

 ## installing the bootloader on the Attiny85

 To use the bootloader it has to be flashed into the microcontroller with an ISP programmer.